 The Board seeks monetary restitution for consumers in cases regarding hearing aid returns and refunds, pursuant to the provisions of the Song-Beverly Consumer Warranty Act (SBCWA).
-If initial attempts at restitution by the Board are unsuccessful, the Board will order the hearing aid dispenser to pay restitution in full to the consumer by means of an administrative order, stipulated settlement or in less egregious cases, through citation and fine.
-Payment to the consumer must be made within a specified period of time, typically not more than 30 days, and is tracked by the Board to ensure the consumer is made whole.
-Additionally, the Board can order restitution in cases involving Medi-Cal fraud, insurance fraud or in cases where a patient or client paid for services that were never provided.
+If initial attempts at restitution by the Board are unsuccessful, the Board will order the Hearing Aid Dispenser to pay restitution in full to the consumer by means of an administrative order, stipulated settlement or in less egregious cases, through citation and fine.
+Payment to the consumer must be made within a specified period of time, typically not more than 30 days, and is tracked by the Board.
+Additionally, the Board can order restitution in cases involving Medi-Cal fraud, insurance fraud or in cases where a patient or client paid for services that were not provided.

 Table 11.
-Cost Recovery 5 (list dollars in thousands)
+Cost Recovery (list dollars in thousands)

 FY 2017/18 FY 2018/19 FY 2019/20 FY 2020/21

 Total Enforcement Expenditures \$608 \$492 \$656 \$878

 Potential Cases for Recovery 10 7 11 6

 Cases Recovery Ordered 5 1 5 1

 Amount of Cost Recovery Ordered \$32 \$4 \$50 \$14

 Amount Collected \$43 \$11 \$18 \$13

-^{ &}quot;Potential Cases for Recovery" are those cases in which disciplinary action has been taken based on violation of the license practice act.
+\ &quot;Potential Cases for Recovery" are those cases in which disciplinary action has been taken based on violation of the license practice act.